ScriptonBasestar/sb-discourse-plugin-kakao/README.md

-# Login with Amazon Plugin
+# Login with Kakao Plugin

-A plugin that enables authentication via Login with Amazon.
+A plugin that enables authentication via Login with Kakao.

 For more information, please see: https://meta.discourse.org/t/login-with-kakao-plugin/117564

-#### Setting up Login With Amazon to auth using localhost for development
+#### Setting up Login With Kakao to auth using localhost for development
 1. create an account at developer.kakao.com
 2. use the Client Id and Client Secret provided on developer.kakao.com to update your `SiteSettings.login_with_kakao_client_id` and `SiteSettings.login_with_kakao_client_secret` on your local discourse instance
 3. on developer.kakao.com, Under "Web Settings", set the following settings: